RavleenKaur-C/echodraft/README.md

 EchoDraft is a **feedback-aware, style-learning writing co-pilot**.
 It learns from your edits, mimics your tone, and gets better over time.
 Built with a modular graph so we can add LangSmith evals, human-in-the-loop review, and memory step-by-step.
-It is an ambient agent that will soon work with your email drafts, blog drafts, and bullet points on Notion to give you a first draft of your thoughts without prompting, and then will allow you to iterate on it.
+It is an ambient agent that will soon work with your email drafts on email, blog drafts, and bullet points on Notion to give you a first draft of your thoughts without prompting, and then will allow you to iterate on it.